 It’s just a matter of drilling holes into the top of a few birch logs to insert birch branches and making a larger opening in one of the logs to hold a tea light candle.
-You can find the full tutorial at my rustic centerpiece idea.

 Another version, that I have done, is to insert cattails into one large birch log.